charmbracelet/vhs/README.md

 The `Set` command allows you to change aspects of the terminal, such as the font settings, window dimensions, and output GIF location.

+Setting commands must be set at the top of the tape file.
+Any setting (except `TypingSpeed`) command that is set after a non-setting or non-output command will be ignored.

 * [`Set FontSize <Number>`](#set-font-size)
 * [`Set FontFamily <String>`](#set-font-family)
 * [`Set Height <Number>`](#set-height)